AcademySoftwareFoundation/OpenImageIO/INSTALL.md

 Our build system is based upon 'CMake'.
 If you don't already have it installed on your system, you can get it from http://www.cmake.org

+If certain dependencies (robin-map and fmtlib) are not found, their sources will be retrieved and built into libraries, as part of the build process.
+The sources of those dependences are cloned from their Git repo, hence `git` must be available as a command.

 After you build OpenImageIO, if you compiled with the `EMBEDPLUGINS=0` flag you will need to set the environment variable `OIIO_LIBRARY_PATH` to point to the 'lib' directory where OpenImageIO is installed, or else it will